Develop-SF/test_lerobot/sphinx_docs/testing_branch.md

 # Testing Branch - Complete Workflow Guide

+Note: For a concise step-by-step with copy-paste commands, see {doc}`quick_reference`.
+This guide provides deeper context and troubleshooting.

 This guide provides a comprehensive walkthrough for converting ROS bags to datasets, training models, converting to ONNX, and running inference to control robots.

 ## Overview of Changes in Testing Branch